Best Lotion for Black Skin (2026 Guide)

 Body oil vs. petroleum jelly for sealing?

-Both work.
-Petrolatum (Vaseline) is the most occlusive and great for overnight.
-Oils feel lighter and add glow but don’t seal quite as strongly.
+Both can work well.
+Petrolatum (like Vaseline) is one of the most effective occlusives and is especially helpful overnight.
+Oils can feel lighter and add glow, but they typically don’t seal quite as strongly as petrolatum.

 See Also: